Welcome and About

 - To explore the ways that ‘religion’ as a concept is understood, and the sources for understanding it (lived realities, texts, material culture, amongst others).

 - To approach religions from a non-theological and non-confessional perspective

-- To enhance religious literacy through research and teaching from a variety of approaches such as historical, philosophical, anthropological, ethical, sociological, psychological, exegetical, semiotical, and amongst others.
+- To enhance religious literacy through research and teaching from a variety of approaches such as historical, philosophical, anthropological, ethical, sociological, psychological, exegetical, semiotical, etc.

-- To understand the impact of religions on our understanding of history, politics, society, economics, literature, music, art and amongst other areas.
+- To understand the impact of religions on our understanding of history, politics, society, economics, literature, music, art, amongst other areas.

 - To evaluate religions in diverse global, regional, cultural and sociohistorical contexts with a specific focus on our contemporary times

 - To analyse the experience of religion as a cultural and social practice, embedded in people's daily lives around the world, both inside and outside the religious institutions.